SysKitTeam/docs-monitor/installation-configuration/configuration-wizard/sql-permissions/create-service-user-login-permission.md

 ---
-title: Create a Service User Login
-desription: >-
-  This article will guide you through the steps you need to perform to allow the user running the Configuration Wizard to create a new database and configure the service account.
+description: This article will guide you through the steps you need to perform to allow the user running the Configuration Wizard to create a new database and configure the service account.
-author: Andrea Budisa
-date: 30/5/2017
 ---

 # Create a Service User Login Permission